pozsegam/pozsegam/README.md

-# Hello there :wave:
+# Hello there :wave: :technologist:

-## My name is Máté :technologist:
+My name is Máté and I am currently working full-time as a Frontend-developer in Hungary. :hungary:

 **`Frontend Magician`**

-Currently working full-time as a Frontend-developer in Hungary. :hungary: